app development framework

 4. Dive into Detailed Design with Wireframing

-Although many users think that mobile app developers just sit and play with wireframes all day long, this is certainly not true.
+Although many users believe that mobile app developers spend all their time in mobile app wireframing, this is certainly not true..
 This may be the impression due to the numerous simple and affordable wireframing tools that can be accessed with ease, even if you are a beginner designer.

 design with wireframe